noa/brute/README.md

 Grid-specific options go in a configuration file.
 See `examples/brute.conf` for an example.

+## Job status

+The `bstatus` command summarizes the status of jobs in the supplied path.

+sample usage:

+    bstatus .

+Substitute `.` with the workspace passed to `bsubmit`, if different than the current directory.

 ## Summarizing results

-In addition to the `brute` command-line script, the `scrape` command is provided to facilitate summarizing the results of large grid jobs.
-This command has two main uses:

-1. Obtain the job return status information.
-This is the default behavior, and produces a summary of the return status.
-Alternatively, `--status-verbose` prints the return status for all jobs instead of a summary.

-2. For jobs which produce a single number as a result, `scrape` may be used to sort and summarize the jobs according to this score.

-This second use is especially useful in machine learning applications.
-For this purpose, a Python script must be provided via `--scraper`.
-This script must provide the following method:
+The `bscrape` command is provided to summarize the output of jobs run via `bsubmit` when those jobs produce a single number, such as a score or loss, as a final result.

+Sample usage:

+    bscrape . worker.py

+will return the parameters and score for each job run via `bsubmit` in the current directory.
+If `bsubmit` used another workspace, replace `.` with that workspace.
+The second argument (`worker.py` above) must implement a `scrape()` method as:

     def scrape(PATH):
-        # TODO: implement code to scrape job output
+        # TODO: implement code to scrape job output from log to stdout/stderr
         return SCORE

-The result will be the jobs and their arguments, sorted by their scores.
+The result will be the jobs and their parameters, sorted by their scores.
 The `--max` argument may be used to limit the number of displayed results.